yuta-51/portfolio/index.md

 > 3.66 / 4.0 GPA

+# Certificates
+---
-### Google Professional Data Analytics Certificate
+### Google Professional Data Analytics
-> 98% Overall Grade
+> Grade: 98%
 > Covered and Practiced Data Cleaning, Analysis, and Visualization

+### Apache Spark SQL for Data Analysts
+>  Grade: 96.7%
+>  Queried and Analyzed Big Data with Millions of Rows using Databricks

 # Core Skills